 10. Get A Set Of Heaters For The Tent

-This is often the solution that people overlook entirely because they may be used to camping while hiking or backpacking.
+Tent heaters are often the solution that people overlook entirely because they may be used to camping while hiking or backpacking.
 The solution anyone camping at campgrounds, in the yard, or anywhere close to civilization will have is simply adding a heater to the tent to keep it warm.